-- Facility and Room checks are on a pass/fail system of grading. - $\circ$ $\;$ Students will receive a second attempt after first failed inspection. - A second failed inspection may result in a \$25.00 fine. - If there was no attempt in initial inspection, or room is in very poor condition: - $\circ$ $\;$ The RD may issue a "No Attempt" fine which will be an automatic \$25.00 fine. - Resident will be given 24 hours to clean the room for re-inspection by the RD. - o If the room is still not clean, a referral will be made to the Director of Residence Life.
+- Room checks are on a pass/fail system. - o Students will have the opportunity to correct the first failed inspection - A second failed inspection may result in a \$25.00 fine. - If there was no attempt in initial inspection, or room is in very poor condition: - The RD may issue a "No Attempt" fine which will be an automatic \$25.00 fine. - o Resident will be given 24 hours to clean the room for re-inspection by the RD. - o If the room is still not clean, a referral will be made to the Director of Residence Life.